JiaRuiming-1/AI-Trading/README.md

     ├── p ..../
     ├── p8_xxx/
-    ├── option/              # Other method would be mentioned in project ├── helper.py            # A helper file shared across projects and quizzes ├── requierments.txt     # Common packages used for projects and quizzes
+    ├── option/              # Other method would be mentioned in project ├── requierments.txt     # Common packages used for projects and quizzes
 ## Environment
 Anconda 4.10.3